 Here are some typical mistakes to avoid when determining the kitchen chimney height from the stove:

 - Installing the chimney too high diminishes its efficiency, resulting in poor ventilation.
-Always ensure that the chimney is installed at the minimum height to ensure maximum efficiency.
+Always ensure the chimney is installed at the minimum height for maximum efficiency.

 - Ignoring the manufacturer’s recommendations can lead to poor chimney efficiency, reducing its lifespan.
 Always observe the manufacturer’s recommendations when installing the chimney.